fatehr15/ai-assisted-webpages/README.md

 ### ⏱️ Development Speed

 While AI made the coding fast in theory, I quickly ran into practical limitations:
-- Free-tier limits slowed down daily usage.
+- Free tier limits slowed down daily usage.
 - Limited iterations made debugging and testing slow.

 ---

 ### 💻 Code Quality

-- ✅ **The Good**: Modern layout, responsive design, clear structure.
+- **The Good**: Modern layout, responsive design, clear structure.
-- ❌ **The Bad**: Redundant and meaningless code blocks were common.
+- **The Bad**: Redundant and meaningless code blocks were common.
 Without understanding the language, it was hard to tell which parts were critical.

 ---